Approach

 Board and Officers

-• Uniform ordering and vendor relations
+• Uniform ordering and vendor coordination

-• Equipment inventory manager
+• Equipment inventory management

-• Parent representatives for each team
+• Parent representatives to serve as a voice for each team

 Maybe you have ideas for other opportunities?
 Please let us know by emailing boom@ahthunder.com